SaltiestSyrup/ArchipelagoRW/worlds/rain_world/docs/setup_en.md

 1. Download Dev Console [from GitHub](https://github.com/SlimeCubed/DevConsole).
 2. From that repository, copy the folder `Remix\slime-cubed.devconsole` to `Rain World\RainWorld_Data\StreamingAssets\mods\slime-cubed.devconsole`.
-3. Download the Archipelago mod from GitHub (TODO).
+3. Download the Archipelago mod [from GitHub](https://github.com/alphappy/ArchipelagoRWMod).
 4. From that repository, copy the folder `mod` to `Rain World\RainWorld_Data\StreamingAssets\mods\archipelago`.
 5. Enable both in the in-game Remix menu.